 In 1961 Du Bois officially joined the American Communist Party before leaving the country to live in Ghana at the invitation of its president and becoming a citizen there.

 After Du Bois was invited to move to Ghana, he pledged to finally publish the work, but it was never realized before his death.
-Du Bois died in Ghana in 1963 and was given a state funeral.
+Du Bois died on August 27, 1963 in Ghana and was given a state funeral.

 W. E. B. Du Bois Research Institute.
 Harvard University.

 Africana: The Encyclopedia of the African and African American Experience.
 Henry Louis Gates Jr. and Kwame Anthony Appiah, eds.

 W.E.B.
 Du Bois: Biography of a Race 1868 – 1919.
 David Levering Lewis.